-Osteoarthritis is the breakdown of cartilage in the joints.
-This is followed by chronic inflammation of the joint lining.
-Healthy cartilage is a cushion between the bones in a joint.
-Osteoarthritis usually affects the hands, feet, spine, hips, and knees.
+Osteoarthritis is the breakdown of cartilage in the joints due to chronic inflammation of the joint lining.
+Osteoarthritis usually affects the hands, feet, spine, hips and knees.
 People with osteoarthritis usually have joint pain and limited movement of the affected joint.

 Osteoarthritis may cause: